 The Wedding Dress

 When we came home from the party we said to Mother, “What did you wear at your wedding?”
 She said, “I don’t have all the dress, but my skirt is upstairs in my trunk.”
 And we said, “Can we see it?”
-Up the stairs she and Dad went.
+Up the stairs, she and Dad went.
 They got out our clothes for Ellen, Harold, and Wally when they were babies.
 The skirt was beautiful.
-It is soft white like tissue linen, but embroidered at the bottom.
+It is soft white like tissue linen but embroidered at the bottom.
 Every one of the girls, that could use it, has used it as a petticoat when they got married.
 Esther has a skirt and now it is 98 years old.
 It is so pretty and of a very soft material.

 Esther and Ruth are born

 Mother had twins before they left North Dakota, but they were both stillborn.
 When she came to Everett, Esther Wilhelmina was born on September 11, 1903.
 Our Dad was very good with his hands and it didn’t take him long to learn the carpentry trade.
 He pursued that kind of work for the rest of his life.
-Ruth Clara was born on July 29, 1906 and by that time our parents had a comfortable home and our Dad was sub-contracting floors and finish work and had a reasonable steady income.
+Ruth Clara was born on July 29, 1906, and by that time our parents had a comfortable home and our Dad was sub-contracting floors and finish work and had a reasonably steady income.
 Both Esther and Ruth were born in the same house at 2009 Wetmore Avenue, Everett, Washington.